Photo of an ancient cryptographic device, looking a bit like a steam-punk calculator.

 Almost a second and a half for a thousand credential verifications.

-It is worth mentioning that BBS+ is one order of magnitude faster than Boneh-Lynn-Shacham (BLS) signatures operated on the same BLS12-381 curve and under the same conditions (Zenroom implementation and benchmark hardware), showing BBS+ is really well optimized.
-We compared these two signatures in the benchmarks section of our recent SD-BLS paper, available online and in an upcoming IEEE journal.
+It is worth mentioning that BBS is one order of magnitude faster than Boneh-Lynn-Shacham (BLS) signatures operated on the same BLS12-381 curve and under the same conditions (Zenroom implementation and benchmark hardware), showing BBS is well optimized.
+We compared these two signatures in the benchmarks section of our recent SD-BLS paper, also available as open-access on Arxiv.

 Size

-Using BBS+ seems to be also good for saving on size: both the issuer public keys and the presentation proofs seem to be generally smaller than other competitors.
+Using BBS seems to be also good for saving on size: both the issuer public keys and the presentation proofs are generally smaller than other competitors.

 I measure that: